Fitness & Wellness

 Applying the Principles of Forces to Injury

 Contusions are typically caused by a compressive force, essentially the injury occurs by squishing the tissue.
-Shear forces tend to cause injury to tissues which are designed to be shock absorbers- our spinal discs or the meniscus of the knees.
+Shear forces tend to cause injury to tissues that are designed to be shock absorbers — like our spinal discs or the meniscus of the knees.
 Shock absorbers are designed to tolerate a lot of compression (like jumping), but do not handle shear forces well (think twisting motions).

 The next time you hear about someone straining, spraining, or pulling something, you should have a better understanding of the injury.